 2. Explain the teaching methodology

 A common question from learners is: “Why do we have to do this?”.
 It is always recommended to explain why you have designed the learning experience as you have.
+When using gamification and challenges it is particularly important that the learning goals are clear when developing the challenges, and that the learning goals and context is also clear for the learner – it might be fun, but it should be clear for the learning that it is more than that.

 3. Active learning

 Training should be based on active learning, rather than simply reading materials, or watching videos.
 Active learning not only improves retention and learning outcomes, but it is also more engaging and fun for the learners.
 Active learning can take many shapes and forms: Exercises, competitions, discussion sessions, and much more.

+4. Taking into account different learning styles

+There are different theories on learning styles, but the short summary is that different people learn best in different ways.
+This is something that should always be considered when designing learning materials.
+One models is that of Neil Fleming: The VAR/VARK model, which include four sensory modalities, i.e. visual learning, aural learning, reading/writing learning and kinesthetic learning – while also emphasizing that people might prefer a mix of these.
+When creating training materials, it is recommended to ensure that as many learning preferences as possible are accommodated - ideally by having some redundancy.
+For example, making sure that the same concept is explained both visually, by text and by practical assignments.

-4. Combining theory and practice
+5. Combining theory and practice